nathannaveen/nathannaveen/README.md

 ## About Nathan

-Nathan loves contributing to open source and in his free time he also enjoys competing in both algorithmic and Brazilian Jiu-Jitsu competitions.
+Nathan is a co-founder of [bomfather.dev](bomfather.dev), he loves contributing to open source and in his free time he also enjoys competing in both algorithmic and Brazilian Jiu-Jitsu competitions.

 ## Links